samueltuoyo15/Dokugen/README.md

 ### Programming Language & Framework Compatibility

 Dokugen works with almost all programming languages and frameworks.
-Here are some examples:
+Here are some highlights:

 ### Golang